 Board meetings are open to the public.
-The board meets quarterly, traditionally in Adel, lately more often in Valdosta, but sometimes moving to other locations in the watershed, most frequently Live Oak.
-The board can also meet by teleconference, and can make decisions by email.
-Between board meetings, the Executive Committee, consisting of the officers, may make decisions.
-To contact the WWALS board, please send email to firstname.lastname@example.org.
+The board meets quarterly, traditionally in Adel, lately more often in Valdosta, most recently online via zoom, but sometimes moving to other locations in the watershed, most frequently Live Oak.
+The board can also meet by teleconference, and makes many decisions by email.
+Between board meetings, the Executive Committee, consisting of the officers, may make decisions, and holds a teleconference each month between the quarterly board meetings.
+To contact the WWALS board, please send email to email@example.com.

 WWALS Board Members: